yongdu/ARTS/Share/2018w26FunctionalProgramming.md

 `() ->System.out.printf("Hello World!")`

+#### Method references
+ Method reference is the shorthand syntax for a lambda expression that executes just ONE method.
+ Syntax:
+`Object ::methodName`

+4 types of method references:
+1. Instance method of class

+   e.g, String::toUpperCase
+   * create a one parameter lambda that invokes the instance method on the lambda's arguement and return the result
+   * shorthand for
+     * (String s) ->{return s.toUpperCase()}
+     * s -> s.toUpperCase()
+2. Instance method of specific object

+   e.g., System.out::println
+   * creates a one paramter lambda that invokes the instance method on the specific object, passing the lambda's argument to the instance method and return the method's result

+3. Static method of a class

+   e.g., Math::sqrt
+   * creates a one parameter lambda in which the lambda's arguements is passed to the staic method of class and return the method's result

+4. Contructor reference

+   e.g., TreeMap::new
+  * creates a lambda that invokes the no-arguements constructor of the specified class to create and initialize a new object

 #### Streams
 **Streams** are objects that implement interface "Stream" (from package `java.util.stream`) to perform function programming tasks.